Neonwave175/Water-Cooled-V12/README.md

 # Water-Cooled-V12
-Simple system for generating optimal winds and testing them
+Simple system for generating optimal wings and testing them